ckarras11/Inventory-Management-System-Demo/README.md

 The home page gives a broad overview of the use of the application.
 The navigation bar on the right side allows the user to navigate to inventory or reports.
 The logout button ends the session.

 ## Inventory Page
+The inventory page displays a list of vehicles/locations and also allows a user to create a new one.
+Clicking on a specific vehicle will get the inventory for that specific vehicle.
+Both vehicle and items support all CRUD operations.

 ## Reports Page
 The reports page compares current inventory quantity to the reorder point set on each item.
 All items with a quantity below the reorder point are then displayed in a ordered list.